Hawksama/api_users/README.md

 This plugin is open source and released under the GNU license.
 See LICENSE file for more info.

+## Develop Enviroment

+This plugin has being developed under WordPress TwentyTwenty theme.
+Other themes, can have the container fullwidth because the 'alignwide' class used on container is not defined.

 ## Who am I

 Hi, I'm a Romanian Developer with a Bachelor's Degree in Computer Science (English language) and with 4 years of WEB Development.